Physical Address Extension: Hardware support

 Software can identify via the CPUID flag PAE whether a CPU supports PAE mode or not.
 A free-of-charge program for Microsoft Windows is available which will list many processor capabilities, including PAE support.
 In Linux, commands such as cat /proc/cpuinfo can list the pae flag when present, as well as other tools such as the SYSLINUX Hardware Detection Tool.

 To run the processor in PAE mode, operating system support is required.
 To use PAE to access more than 4 GB of RAM, further support is required in the operating system, in the chipset, and on the motherboard.
 Some chipsets do not support physical memory addresses above 4 GB (FFFFFFFF in hexadecimal), and some motherboards simply do not have enough RAM sockets to allow the installation of more than 4 GB of RAM.
 Nevertheless, even if no more than 4 GB of RAM is available and accessible, a PAE-capable CPU may be run in PAE mode, for example to allow use of the No execute feature.

 Operating system support

 Microsoft Windows

 32-bit versions of Microsoft Windows support PAE if booted with the appropriate option.
-According to Microsoft Technical Fellow Mark Russinovich, some drivers were found to be unstable when encountering physical addresses above 4GB.
+According to Microsoft Technical Fellow Mark Russinovich, some drivers were found to be unstable when encountering physical addresses above 4 GB.

 The following table shows the memory limits for 32-bit versions of Microsoft Windows: